envire/envire.github.io/tutorials/tutorial_basic_envire_graph_3d_visualization.md

 If you already have a *QApplication* you obviously do not need to create another one.

 ### In a separate Thread
 It is also possible to use the visualizer in a separate thread, e.g. if you do not want to block the main thread.
-This is done using the *QThreadedidget* from *vizkit3d*, i.e. you need to link against *vizkit3d* for this to work.
+This is done using the *QThreadedWidget* from *vizkit3d*, i.e. you need to link against *vizkit3d* for this to work.

 <pre><code data-snippetId="graph_viz_example_includes_thread" data-file="https://raw.githubusercontent.com/envire/envire-tutorials/master/src/envire_visualizer_example/VisualizerExampleThreaded.cpp"></code></pre>